 Purpose: This form illustrates the differences between historical and modeled frequencies of landfalling Florida hurricanes per year.
 The historical events are derived from the Base Hurricane Storm Set with possible adjustments by the modeling organization as specified in Standard M-1, Base Hurricane Storm Set.

 Complete the table below showing the probability and modeled frequency of landfalling Florida hurricanes per year.
-Modeled probability shall be rounded to four decimal places.
-The historical probabilities and frequencies below have been derived from the Base Hurricane Storm Set for the 115 year period 1900-2014 (as given in Form A-2, Base Hurricane Storm Set Statewide Losses).
-Exclusion of hurricanes that caused zero modeled Florida damage or additional Florida landfalls included in the modeling organization Base Hurricane Storm Set as identified in their response to Standard M-1, Base Hurricane Storm Set, should be used to adjust the historical probabilities and frequencies provided here.
+Modeled probability shall be rounded to four decimal places in the printed form.
+The historical probabilities and frequencies below have been derived from the Base Hurricane Storm Set for the 117 year period 1900-2016 (as given in Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data)).
+Exclusion of hurricanes that caused zero modeled Florida damage or additional Florida landfalls included in the modeling organization Base Hurricane Storm Set as identified in their response to Standard M-1, Base Hurricane Storm Set, should be used to adjust the historical probabilities and frequencies provided.

 If the data are partitioned or modified, provide the historical probabilities and frequencies for the applicable partition (and its complement) or modification as well as the modeled probabilities and frequencies in additional copies of Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year.